-3 Rules 10 and 11 of the Rules
+&lt;sup>3 Rules 10 and 11 of the Rules

-4 The Registrar may seek leave to appear and be heard under clause 2.9.16(a) of the appeal procedures either in person or by legal counsel.
+&lt;sup>4 The Registrar may seek leave to appear and be heard under clause 2.9.16(a) of the appeal procedures either in person or by legal counsel.

-- [14] At the hearing, the Appellant made an opening overview of his qualifications and architectural work experience. - [15] The Board questioned the Respondent as regards the performance indicators in Schedule 1 of the Rules for the competency appealed. - [16] The Board selected one of the projects that the Appellant had submitted and asked the Appellant to explain in more detail their role during the project, post Building Consent approval, focusing on the tendering, contract, construction and contract administration phases in the project. - [17] The Board asked questions relating to that project and his role during tendering and construction. - [18] The Board then asked the Appellant a series of questions to understand his depth of knowledge in managing the construction phase.
-The Board worked through various stages, such as tendering, contracts, insurance, scheduled, progress claims, prime cost and provisional sums, margins, variations, site meetings, practical completion, and a code compliance certificate.
+- [13] At the hearing, the Appellant made an opening overview of his qualifications and architectural work experience. - [14] The Board questioned the Appellant as regards the performance indicators in Schedule 1 of the Rules for those competencies that were appealed. - [15] The Board asked the Appellant a series of questions to understand his depth of knowledge in managing the construction phase.
+The Board worked through various stages, such as tendering, contracts, insurance, payment schedules, progress claims, prime cost and provisional sums, margins, variations, site meetings, practical completion, and a code compliance certificate. - [16] The Appellant was given the opportunity to contact the witnesses who were supporting his appeal.
+The Appellant phoned both his witnesses; however, neither was available at that time to take his calls.